Alan Pardew had Crystal Palace owners' money - but they never saw eye to eye

 Despite Palace’s dreadful end to the last Premier League season, continental Europe was astonished by the club’s spending ambitions this summer.
 "Crystal Palace, l'incroyable offensive" ("Crystal Palace, the incredible offensive") read one headline in L'Equipe, in June, as the paper digested the side’s plans to pay out £31m for Marseille's Belgian striker Michy Batshuayi and simultaneously move for goalkeeper Steve Mandanda.

 Batshuayi went to Chelsea, yet this was not the limit of the club’s ambition.
-Yohan Cabaye and Christian Benteke arrived, too, while popular mainstays such as Mile Jedinak and Yannick Bolasie left, and though the scale of the changes proved disruptive, it was felt that mid-table was the least the club’s owners would be looking for.
+Christian Benteke arrived a year after statement signing Yohan Cabaye, too, while popular mainstays such as Mile Jedinak and Yannick Bolasie left, and though the scale of the changes proved disruptive, it was felt that mid-table was the least the club’s owners would be looking for.

 The results were not the only problem.
 The manner of the defeats seemed grimly consistent.
 The side habitually conceded poor goals from set pieces and often seemed to fade in the latter stages of matches.